maksugr/svgo_bot/README.md

 ## Overview

-Telegram bot for SVGO (https://github.com/svg/svgo).
+Telegram bot for SVGO (https://github.com/svg/svgo) - svg minification.
 Send to it svg in file or markup.

 ## Requirements